zdravkov/kendo-docs/api/dataviz/chart.md

 ### categoryAxis.notes.data.label.position `String` *(default: "inside")*

-The position of the labels.
+The position of the category axis note label.

 * "inside" - the label is positioned inside of the icon.
 * "outside" - the label is positioned outside of the icon.

 ### categoryAxis.notes.data.line `Object`

-The line of the notes.
+The line of the note.

 ### categoryAxis.notes.data.line.width `Number`

-The line width of the notes.
+The line width of the note.

-#### Example - set the category axis notes line width
+#### Example - set the category axis note line width

     <div id="chart"></div>
     <script>